mmkuang/grayclhn.github.io/handouts/_posts/2009-09-01-job-market-notes.md

 * You may have noticed that this outline did not mention any of the economics job-market rumor boards, wikis, etc.  They don't have much information, people on them lie, and it's depressing and stressful to read the messages.
 I avoided them.
+They may have improved since I was on the job market, but I doubt it.

 Revision history
 ----------------